scoville/req_ssrf/README.md

 controls, while the redirect that `ReqSSRF.attach/2` closes needs only one response header.

 The library does not close it.
-Closing it in the application means connecting to the validated address while keeping the `Host` header, the TLS server name and the certificate hostname check, and getting any of the three wrong turns certificate verification off without saying so.
+Pinning the connection to the validated address means passing the name as a connect option, and `Req` starts a `Finch` instance per distinct set of connect options and never stops them, so a few thousand submitted names would take the node down.

 Using the check therefore means accepting that a host whose DNS the attacker controls can reach any address the server routes to.
 Deny egress to the